qkzk/fm/development.md

   - [x] read picked & replace input
   - [x] alt+h in a menu (never used ?) opens the picker
   - [x] picker for each mode with a callback
-  - [ ] refactor the callback
   - [x] completion
   - [x] Esc should set back to menu not leave it
 - [x] FIX: starting path isn't alway added to history
 - [x] FEAT: bind alt+- to open history. '-' is used to go back.
 - [x] FIX: Ctrl+s (aka grep) doesn't update the preview
-- [ ] BUG: big tree moved down and selection is out of screen once again
-- [ ] FEAT: preview a tree in second pane should have some kind of navigation ?
+- [x] FEAT: preview a tree in second pane should have some kind of navigation ?
   - [x] move down & up + scrolling
   - [x] enter, left click, middle click, right click (context)
   - [x] FIX: doesn't work for plugins